echeng22/msr-student-template/_projects/2017-03-19-Winter-Project.md

 The parts that make up this part of the project are: the design of the mobile manipulators and control of the active joints of the robot.

 ### Design of Mobile Manipulators
 The design requirements for this project require the large component to be manipulatable in the xyz plane and roll-pitch-yaw rotations, as well as have some compliance in the xyz plane.
+Compliance is necessary to account for small errors in the trajectory and motion of the large object, as well as add an extra level of safety to this system.

 As a result of this, the robot consists of 4 major components: a mobile base, an active xyz platform that will allow movement in the xyz plane, a passive inverted delta robot that allows for compliance in the xyz plane, and a gimbal that allows for the robot to detect the orientation of the large object.
-The inverted delta robot is the current focus for this simulation tool.
+The current status of this project is the development of the passive inverted delta robot and is the current focus for this simulation tool.

 Multiple iterations for the design of this robot were discussed throughout the quarter.
 The model presented in this project is the current model.
 Scenes of the previous and current models can be found at this [link].